Sites & Buildings

 Transportation

-Sumter County is served by the Heart of Georgia short line rail service, and Norfolk Southern Rail Company.
-Both are available along various industrial tracts, providing optimal transporting services of both raw and finished products.
+Sumter County is served by the Heart of Georgia short-line rail service and the Norfolk Southern Rail Company.
+Both are available along various industrial tracts, providing optimal transportation services for both raw and finished products.

 See attached map showing the rail tracks in Sumter County.